fabiomirandaa/ngx-image-viewer/README.md

-## Welcome to Ng2-Image Viewer
+## Welcome to Ngx-Image Viewer
 <section>
     <p>This component uses the <a href="http://ignitersworld.com/lab/imageViewer.html">Image Viewer JS</a> in it's core.</p>
-    <p>Ng2-Image Viewer uses MIT license, so you can use it as you wish, feel free to help contributing with the code.</p>
+    <p>Ngx-Image Viewer uses MIT license, so you can use it as you wish, feel free to help contributing with the code.</p>
     <p>This component allows you to:</p>
     <ul>
         <li>